 Jack’s transition to military service seemed entirely natural.
 Says Jack, “All the adult males I knew were in the service.
 I grew up thinking that’s just what men did.”

 YP attended the University of New Mexico in the Navy ROTC program, during which time the Navy bought him his private pilot’s license under the Flight Indoctrination Program.
 Jack was commissioned as an Ensign in February 1963, and started preflight training at NAS Pensacola in March 1963.
-Like so many of his contemporaries, during his primary flight training Ensign Woodul flew T-34 Mentors.
-Jack then transitioned to the T-28 Trojan at NAS Saufley Field for his basic flight training.
-At NAS Beeville, Jack did his advanced training syllabus in AF-9J Panther, TF-9J Cougar, and F-11F Tiger aircraft.
+Like so many of his contemporaries, during his primary flight training Ensign Woodul flew Beechcraft T-34 Mentors.
+Jack then transitioned to the North American T-28 Trojan at NAS Saufley Field for his basic flight training.
+At NAS Beeville, Jack did his advanced training syllabus in F9F Panthers, TF-9J Cougars, and Grumman F-11F Tiger aircraft.
 Jack earned his Naval Aviator wings in June 1964.

 On to the interview!

 BW: Commander, thank you so much for taking time to do this interview with me.
 I think the readers will enjoy it immensely.
 Having covered your training already, can you tell us about your time as a fleet aviator?